Tasks (Advanced): Link to Jobs & Set Up Automove

 - The task editing window: Here, you’ll see which stage the task is in and the pipeline it belongs to.
 Click on the pipeline’s name to go to it.

 - The task list: Here, you’ll see what job a task is linked to as well as the stage and pipeline it’s in.
 Click on the job’s name if you need to make changes to a linked task.

 - The pipeline: Look at the counter to the right of the job box to find out if there are any unfinished tasks or other job elements for the current stage.
 For more details, go here.

 How to Change a Task’s Status or Assignee Inside a Pipeline

 - ...reviewing job details.
 Add, delete, or change the assignees of the linked task inside the current stage.
 See above for details.

 - ...moving a job to a new stage that includes a Create task automation.
 Add, delete, or change the assignees when the task is added to a pipeline.

-- ...moving a job with uncompleted tasks to a new stage.
+- ...moving a job with incomplete tasks to a new stage.
 Add, delete, or change the assignees when moving a job with unfinished tasks to the next stage.

-If there are uncompleted tasks when a job is moved to a new stage, a pull-down menu in the Unfinished Requirements section appears with the following selections to choose from:
+If there are incomplete tasks when a job is moved to a new stage, a pull-down menu appears in the Unfinished Requirements section, with the following selections to choose from:

 - Mark complete: This changes the status of the task to COMPLETED.